 The problem with them seeming incompatible is that what happened in Acts 2 may not be how we usually picture it.
-I don't think each listening was hearing everything in their own language regardless, like a Star Trek universal translator.
+I don't think each person listening was hearing everything in their own language regardless, like a Star Trek universal translator.
 But rather different Disciples were given different Tongues to Supernaturally speak.
 And that fits the imagery better, of each being given a single flaming Tongue.

 And so I think the confusion at Corinth came from some believers showing off their Tongue in church, even though no one listening there could understand it.
 And so Paul says if someone is going to speak in Tongues in church there should be an interpreter to translate it.
 An unknown Tongue simply means no one there knows it, not that no Human anywhere knows it.

 And that would be simply rude behavior even in a non Supernatural context.
 Like an American Otaku who's actually learned Japanese speaking it constantly at a small Anime convention where no one else there can understand it without subtitles.
 It just makes him look like a pretentious show off.

 I'm actually starting to wonder if Paul didn't actually know Greek, but he spoke in the Greek Tongue to stenographers like Barnabas who could write in it.
 But perhaps this is even more true of Peter and John, and the brothers James and Jude, who's background doesn't make sense for them to know Greek at all, and this is constantly used against The Bible by skeptics.